Yonle/bostr/README.md

 ## How it works?
 ![How it works](img/how_it_works.png)

-In order to make this work properly, A nostr client should only connect to a single bostr relay and no other.
+In order to make this work properly, A nostr client should only connect to a single bostr relay.

 ## Installation
 - [NodeJS](https://nodejs.org) (v18 or up)